WP-API/node-wpapi/CONTRIBUTING.md

 ## Code Syntax & Style

 We use [JSCS](https://www.npmjs.org/package/jscs) to enforce a basic set of code style guidelines, and [JSHint](http://jshint.com/) to guard against syntax errors.
-To run them both execute `npm run lint` (or `grunt jscs jshint`, if you have the Grunt command-line tool installed).
+To run them both execute `npm run lint`; they will also be run every time you execute `npm test`.

 JSCS is a useful tool for enforcing a code style, but isn't flexible enough to cover all guidelines.
 Note our standard for spacing within function parentheses, which is not enforced mechanically but will be evaluated manually when reviewing pull requests:
 ```javascript